placetopay-org/app-version/readme.md

    You can see the variables to configure in step two of the [installation](installation) process.

-2. After creating the commit with the version changes in the changelog, run the command 'command'
+2. After creating the commit with the version changes in the changelog, run the 'app-version:notify-clickup' command
     ```shell
     php artisan app-version:notify-clickup
     ```